Learning and Wellbeing

 Held in November every year, selected students enjoy the opportunity to enjoy the fun at the Axdale campgrounds and discover some of Bendigo’s attractions.
 Camp Getaway is a continuing project of the combined Rotary Clubs of District 9800.

 Life Skills Program

-Every week our students have the opportunity to plan, cook, prepare and share a meal during class time.
+During the term students have the opportunity to plan, cook, prepare and share a meal during class time.
 Students will choose a recipe to follow and develop a shopping list with all the required ingredients.
 This component of the program incorporates literacy, mathematics and budgeting into the activity.